Degree Level:

 Liz David ’20

-What to Expect as a Journalism Major
+What to Expect as a Journalism Minor

 The common thread of all these courses will be the sense of civic responsibility this field entails and the service you provide to the community by searching for and communicating the truth.
-In your coursework, you’ll be encouraged to look at issues in a community and bring them to light, as well as bring recognition to those who are working to bring change and good news.

 Outside the classroom, you can continue to work on your reporting skills by writing for or even running the Mount’s newspaper, Mount Messenger, or participating in an internship with a local news outlet.
-Finally, you’ll wrap up your time in the Journalism major with a capstone course, which focuses on building a portfolio of work that you can showcase to prospective employers.

 Students talking at Real World Connections event